okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021-01-0/index.md

 ### The Subscriptions API is now available in Self-Service Early Access (EA)

 The [Subscriptions API](/docs/reference/api/admin-notifications/) is now available in Self-Service EA.
-The subscriptions API provides operations to manage email subscription settings for Okta administrator notifications.<!--OKTA-325794-->
+The Subscriptions API provides operations to manage email subscription settings for Okta administrator notifications.<!--OKTA-325794-->

 ### New phone rate limits